-Our new STI Facts pamphlet uses "STI" interchangeably with "STD" and gives an indispensable overview of 8 common STDs: chlamydia, syphilis, herpes, gonorrhea, HPV/genital warts, hepatitis B, HIV/AIDS and trichomoniasis.
+Our STI Facts pamphlet reviews the following common STIs: chlamydia, syphilis, herpes, gonorrhea, HPV/genital warts, hepatitis B, HIV/AIDS and trichomoniasis.
 We've taken care to reduce stigma around STIs and encourage people to protect themselves, get tested, and get treated.
 STI Facts:

 - Answers basic questions about what an STI is and how common STIs are

 - Explains there are often no symptoms but includes symptoms to watch for

 - Encourages people to talk with their partners to protect themselves and reduce risk

 - Emphasizes that all STIs are treatable and many are curable

 - Discusses what happens if you don't get treated

 STD vs. STI: What’s the Difference?